“[T]he structure of language has not

 The myths studied in Waldorf schools are, according to Waldorf belief, true accounts of the spiritual perceptions that ancient peoples received through their clairvoyance.
 Waldorf teachers think that myths are, at a spiritual level, perfectly true.
 And this is what they try to convey to their students.

 Norse myths are extremely important in Waldorf schools —

 they are deemed to present a true picture of human spiritual evolution.

 [J. C. Cooper, AN ILLUSTRATED ENCYCLOPEDIA OF TRADITIONAL SYMBOLS

 (Thames and Hudson, 1978), p.
 197.]

-who took a special hand in human evolution,
+According to Waldorf belief, Thor really exists, and he took a special hand in human evolution.

 [H. A. Guerber, MYTHS OF THE NORSEMEN (George G. Harrap & Cp., 1909),